sindresorhus/eslint-plugin-unicorn/docs/rules/consistent-empty-array-spread.md

 <!-- end auto-generated rule header -->
 <!-- Do not manually modify this header.
 Run: `npm run fix:eslint-docs` -->

-When spreading a ternary in array, we can use both `[]` and `''` as fallback, but it's nicer to have consistent type in "consequent" and "alternate".
+When spreading a ternary in an array, we can use both `[]` and `''` as fallbacks, but it's better to have consistent types in both branches.

 ## Fail